omkarcloud/google-maps-scraper/README.md

 ]
 ```

 ### ❓ Can I scrape more than one query using this script?
-A: Absolutely!
+A: Easy!
 Open `src/config.py` and add as many queries as you like.

 For example, if you want to scrape restaurants in both Delhi 😎 and Bangalore 👨‍💻, use the following code:
 ```python